 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Anna Lena Fisse: MR-neurography is another method for evaluating morphology of peripheral nerves , especially for proximal leg nerves or the lumbosacral plexus, where ultrasound is difficult to apply.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Anna Lena Fisse: Several studies proved the use of nerve ultrasound in diagnosing CIDP, so that the diagnostic EFNS/PNS criteria revised 2021 implemented nerve ultrasound as an additional diagnostic tool.
+Further research on neuromuscular ultrasound is interesting as the morphological alterations may give insights into pathophysiologic aspects, i.e., inflammation.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.